MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-functions.md

 ms.custom: seodec18
 ms.author: puagarw
 author: pulkitaggarwl
-ms.date: 06/30/2021
+ms.date: 12/06/2021
 monikerRange: '>= tfs-2017'
 ---

 # Deploy an Azure Function

+You can automatically deploy a Windows or Linux Azure Functions function app with Azure Pipelines after every successful build.

 Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 You can use Azure Pipelines to deploy to Azure Functions and quickly get your code up-and-running.

-Learn how to deploy to a Linux function app.

 ## Prerequisites